How to Get Rid of Shame and Guilt After Masturbating

 • Huge numbers of people feel guilt after masturbating, but this is because of societal stigma, not because there is anything wrong with masturbation itself.

 • There is no clinical diagnosis of “masturbation addiction” and it is not recognised as addictive by the American Psychological Association.
 Some experts believe it can occasionally become “compulsive”, but unless your masturbation habits are seriously impacting other areas of your life, such as work, school, relationships, friends, hobbies, or health, it is highly unlikely that they are in any way problematic.
+By the way: “vibrator addiction” isn’t real either.

 • Masturbation is not physically harmful in any way.
 It will not cause you to go blind (do people still believe that one?), cause you to grow more body hair, cause your penis to shrink, or lead to infertility.
 If you have a vulva, masturbation will not “permanently stretch” your vagina or otherwise damage your genitals.

 • Masturbation is also not emotionally harmful in any way.
-(Though shame around it can be emotionally damaging – but that’s why we’re working on getting rid of that shame, not getting rid of masturbation!)
+(Though shame around it can be emotionally damaging.
+But that’s why we’re working on getting rid of that shame, not getting rid of masturbation!)

 • In fact, masturbation can have some positive health benefits!
 It can help you to sleep, boost your mood, relieve stress, relieve pain (especially menstrual cramps), and improve your self-esteem.
 For people with penises, a 2004 study showed that more frequent ejaculation correlated with a decreased risk of prostate cancer!